Mid-Atlantic gap: History

 Just before the TRIDENT Conference, Admiral Ernest J. King got control of A/S aircraft from the United States Army Air Forces (USAAF), arranging a trade of B-24s for comparable types.
-This enabled Slessor to make a deal with him to "borrow" one squadron.
-After attacks on convoy ONS 166, the number of VLRs in Newfoundland finally increased.
-"Canadians had been pressing hard for Liberators since autumn 1942, against British doubts that the RCAF could employ them effectively, while RCAF, for its part, opposed RAF taking over a job RCAF saw as its own.
+This enabled Slessor to "borrow" one squadron.
+After attacks on Convoy ON 166, the number of VLRs in Newfoundland finally increased.
+"Canadians had been pressing hard for Liberators since autumn 1942, against British doubts that the RCAF could employ them effectively, while the RCAF, for its part, opposed RAF taking over a job RCAF saw as its own.
 The commanding officer of 120 Squadron, Squadron Leader Bulloch, confirmed RCAF's ability, and in early March 1943, the number in Newfoundland belatedly increased (though it was not enough to constitute 10 Squadron, RCAF, before 10 May), while 120 Squadron's strength doubled.
 This still only put all of thirty-eight VLRs over the Mid-Atlantic Gap.
-The arrival of 25th Antisubmarine Wing, USAAF, with its medium-range B-24s (equipped with H2S, probably built by Canadians), made it possible to free up Coastal Command VLRs without it.
+The arrival of 25th Antisubmarine Wing, USAAF, with its medium-range B-24s (equipped with H2S, probably built by Canadians), made it possible to free Coastal Command VLRs without it.
 The growth in numbers of escort carriers meant "a dramatic increase of USAAF Fortresses and medium-range Liberators" could be based in Newfoundland.
-25th Wing flew over the Bay of Biscay, where they sank one U-boat before being redeployed to Morocco.
+The 25th Wing flew over the Bay of Biscay, where they sank one U-boat before being redeployed to Morocco.

 Increasing availability of escort carriers reduced the hazard of the Gap.
 After a crisis in March which nearly had Churchill and the Admiralty abandon convoys altogether, the Mid-Atlantic Gap was finally closed in May 1943, when RCAF VLRs became operational in Newfoundland, by which time the Battle of the Atlantic was largely won.